Why Are My Gums Dark: 5 Discoloration Reasons

 Have you heard about gum bleaching or gum depigmentation?
 This is the name of a cosmetic periodontal procedure of removing extra pigmentation and dark spots from the gums.
 There are 2 whitening solutions that can be used to create your renewed smile: a microdermabrasion process and a laser technique.
 The first solution is a traditional way of whitening.
 It usually takes less than an hour to complete.
 An expert removes the pigmented area of tissues and reveals the healthy, pale-pink tissue beneath.
 You won’t feel your dark gums turning pink because your mouth will be numbed to prevent any discomfort during the procedure.

 In laser depigmentation, a dental laser targets and ablates melanin-producing cells in the gums.
 While tissue is healing, your organism creates a naturally more light gum color.
-A good news is that a result of a procedure lasts for your entire lifetime!
+A good news is that a result and the benefits of the gum depigmentation procedure lasts for your entire lifetime!
 This way of how to make your gums pink will make you forget about creams, gels, and other remedies.
 The only things you will remember are your smile and the joy from its permanent beauty.

 Do you want to learn more about how we treat dark gums?
-Click here to read about our advanced treatment and watch Vivians life-changing gum depigmentation before and after experience.
+Read about our advanced gum depigmentation treatment and watch Vivians life-changing gum depigmentation before and after video experience.

 You May Also Like...